Receiving Social Security and Still Working

 (12/13/11)- If you go into the Social Security Web site you will see under the question "How Much Can I Earn while Receiving Social Security Retirement Benefits?" the following answer with some additional info inserted by the editors:

 A beneficiary under the full retirement age can earn $14,160 a year and not lose any benefits in 2011.
 We will deduct $1 in benefits for every $2 earned above $14,160.
-This amount will be increased to $14,640 in 2012.
+This amount was increased to $14,640 in 2012.

 A beneficiary reaching full retirement age in 2011 can earn $37,680 a year and not lose any benefits in 2011.
 We will deduct $1 for every $3 earned above $37,680 until the month you reach full retirement age.
 This amount will be increased to $38,800 in 2012